Nunavut: Government and politics

-The Commissioner of Nunavut is appointed by the Governor-in-Council consisting of the Governor General of Canada and the King's Privy Council for Canada.
+The commissioner of Nunavut is appointed by the Governor-in-Council, consisting of the governor general of Canada and the federal Cabinet.
 As in the other territories, the commissioner's role is symbolic and is analogous to that of a lieutenant-governor.
-While the commissioner is not formally a representative of the Canadian monarch, a role roughly analogous to representing the Crown has accrued to the position.
+While the commissioner is not a representative of the Canadian monarch, a role roughly analogous to representing the Crown has accrued to the position.

 Nunavut elects a single member of the House of Commons of Canada.
 This makes Nunavut the second largest electoral district in the world by area after Greenland.
-The current MP is Lori Idlout of the New Democratic Party.
+Lori Idlout of the New Democratic Party became Nunavut's MP in the 2021 election.

 The members of the unicameral Legislative Assembly of Nunavut are elected individually; there are no parties and the legislature is consensus-based.
 The head of government, the premier of Nunavut, is elected by and from the members of the legislative assembly.
+The executive council, which includes the premier and eight ministers, is also elected by the Legislative Assembly from among the Assembly members.
 On June 14, 2018, Joe Savikataaq was elected as the premier, after his predecessor Paul Quassa lost a non-confidence motion.
-Former Premier Paul Okalik set up an advisory council of eleven elders, whose function it is to help incorporate "Inuit Qaujimajatuqangit" (Inuit culture and traditional knowledge, often referred to in English as "IQ") into the territory's political and governmental decisions.
+Former premier Paul Okalik set up an advisory council of eleven elders, whose function it is to help incorporate "Inuit Qaujimajatuqangit" (Inuit culture and traditional knowledge, often referred to in English as "IQ") into the territory's political and governmental decisions.